 Speeding is a primary cause of car accidents in Missouri.
 With more than 22,000 speeding accidents in Missouri in 2014, this negligent driving behavior shouldn’t be taken lightly.
 While you may be running late for work, or the time of a birthday party may have slipped your mind, it’s important to follow Missouri speed limits and stay alert while driving.
 It is especially important to follow the speed limit and slow down in bad weather as this is a leading cause of car accidents.

 Similarly, alcohol impairs a driver’s cognitive ability to think rationally and to stay alert while behind the wheel.
-There were an estimated 5,976 accidents in Missouri that were caused by drunk driving in Missouri which resulted in serious damage such as property damage, injuries to those involved, pain and suffering and sometimes, the loss of someone’s life.
-Accidents happen though and are sometimes unpredictable, so if you are in a car accident it’s important take action and call an attorney who is specialized in Missouri personal injury to take care of your case.
+There were an estimated 5,976 accidents in Missouri that were caused by drunk driving in Missouri which resulted in serious damage such as property damage, injuries to those involved, pain and suffering, and sometimes, the loss of someone’s life.
+Accidents happen though and are sometimes unpredictable, so if you are in a car accident it’s important to take action and calls an attorney who is specialized in Missouri personal injury to take care of your case.

 How Can a Missouri Personal Injury Attorney Help with My Car Accident Case?

 Adrenaline is at a high after a car accident, but it’s crucial to the life of your car accident case to:

 - Document the scene, including any road marks, damage done to vehicles, injuries, etc.

 - Swap contact information with drivers that are involved, including insurance information and license plate numbers.

 - Seek immediate medical attention for any injuries